Close Menu

 6) HEALTH AND PHYSICAL WELL-BEING.

 Sickle cell disease and its treatment may affect a child’s health and happiness.
-In this domain, the SSA evaluates the exacerbations of pain crises due to sickle cell anemia.
+In this domain, the SSA evaluates the number of pain crises due to sickle cell anemia.
 They consider how often and long your pain lasts.
 Also, they examine to what extent the pain affects the child’s ability to function physically.

 IF YOU DON’T MEET LISTING 7.05, YOU CAN STILL WIN SSD BENEFITS FOR SICKLE CELL ANEMIA